rzymek/meteor-typescript-libs/README.md

 ### References

 Try to stay away from referencing *file.ts*, rather generate a *file.d.ts* using `tsc --reference file.ts`, and reference it in your file.
-Compilation will be much faster and code cleaner - it's always better to split definition from implemention.
+Compilation will be much faster and code cleaner - it's always better to split definition from implementation.

 ### Templates